 Read more: 7 Urban Vegetable Farms in Singapore

-10. Dairy Folks: Cow dairy farm
+11. Dairy Folks: Cow Dairy Farm

 Who knew Singapore had not one but two cow dairy farms!?
-Dairy Folks is a cow farm that started in 1936, with just 6 cows that have since grown to a hundred today.
+Dairy Folks is a cow farm that started in 1936, with just six cows that have since grown to a hundred today.
 The Holsten Friesians cows are fed and milked twice daily and the milk produced is supplied locally.
 They don’t have scheduled farm tours, but you can try your luck exploring this dairy farm at your own leisure.
 You may get lucky and be able to feed the cows (though we can’t guarantee it).
 You can of course buy fresh milk, you can also get ice cream in three flavours from Dairy Folks.
-Order online and it’s free delivery if you spend above $20!
+Order online, and it’s free delivery if you spend above $20!

 How much: Free entry – call ahead to check if they are open for farm visits